difince/vml-2023/README.md

 ## KServe Modelmesh Installation

 ModelMesh Serving is the Controller for managing ModelMesh, a general-purpose model serving management/routing layer.
-The instructions for installing it are provided on the bellows.
-For more detailed information on how to get started, check our this [link](https://github.com/kserve/modelmesh-serving/blob/main/docs/quickstart.md)
+The instructions for installing it are provided below.
+For more detailed information on how to get started, check out this [link](https://github.com/kserve/modelmesh-serving/blob/main/docs/quickstart.md)

 1. Clone Modelmesh serving repository
 ```bash